N.Y. to deny Promontory Financial access to confidential bank data

 It made the changes at the direction of the bank or its counsel, or on its own initiative, the department found.

-”The most important thing is that we get to the end of the project without jeopardizing our relationship with [Standard Chartered Bank] as a whole,” the report quotes one senior Promontory analyst as saying.

-The firm omitted timelines from the report that would have shown an increase in violations over time, while including those that showed a decrease.
+Promontory also omitted timelines that would have shown an increase in violations over time, while including those that showed a decrease.

 In recent years, New York has been scrutinizing the independence of consultants retained by banks to report to regulators.
 As a result, Deloitte LLP and PricewaterhouseCoopers settled similar investigations, agreeing to refrain from certain work for a year or two.